 If you have used Heading styles in your document, creating an automatic table of contents is easy.

 The table of contents is a snapshot of the headings and page numbers in your document, and does not automatically update itself as you make changes.
 At any time, you can update it by right-clicking on it and selecting Update field.
 Notice that once the table of contents is in your document, it will turn gray if you click on it.
 This indicates that it is getting information from somewhere else.

 If you have captioned your figures, tables, and equations using Word’s captioning feature (see the Inserting Captions tab to the left of this Guide), you can have Word generate your lists for you automatically.

 Repeat these steps to insert other lists into your document (Rackham requires separate lists for tables, equations, figures, and any other label you’ve used).
 A List of Appendices is handled differently - see the box below.

-An important thing to remember when dealing with appendices is the fact that the start of the Appendices must be included in the Table on Contents while each individual appendix cannot be included.
-Therefore we can create a new style for the general label of Appendices.
+An important thing to remember when dealing with appendices is that the Appendices section heading must be included in the Table of Contents, but each individual appendix cannot be included.
+In addition, if you have more than one appendix, you must include a List of Appendices section to your frontmatter.
+We'll do that by creating a new style for the individual appendices, and then we'll use the Table of Contents tool to create the List of Appendices.

-Now we just need to generate a list based on this style.
+Now we just need to use the Table of Contents tool to generate a list based on this style.

-Click Ok and when Word asks “would you like to replace the selected table of contents” select No. This way, you have your main table of contents, and now a second table that just has the appendices listed in them.
+Click OK and when Word asks “would you like to replace the selected table of contents” click No. If you say Yes, it will replace your main Table of Contents, and that would be unfortunate.
+Selecting No will leave it alone and instead create a second table that just has the appendices listed in them.